shortstheory/underwater-dtn/2do.md

 issues:
+* SAME DG keeps failing!!!
+    * probably because they all fail at the same time?!
+* waiting for a DFN blocks the rest of the queue
 * NPE occasionally in getLinkWithReliability // might be fixed with 1sec timeout
 * CSMA MAC isn't working
 * I cannot change the defaultLink property of Router.
 I get the message: "org.arl.unet.UnetException: Parameter defaultLink could not be set [empty response]" when I try to change